Community Outreach

 We also know that not all children have what they need to thrive academically.
 That's why we support them with strong role models, researched based curriculum, and enriching experiences that promote academic success.
 Your gift helps us drive academic achievement through high impact programs that change lives, including:

-Achievement Gap Program for Henry Wilson and Beech Street School Students
+Achievement Gap Program for Henry Wilson Elementary School Students

 Y-START is a researched-based, structured, educational Community Impact Success Measures enrichment after-school program that utilizes prescribed dosages of educational components and meets strict fidelity markers.
 Y-START fills a critical need within the city of Manchester as it is specifically designed to provide a safe, enriching program for low-income children living in a neighborhood where they can be touched by violence and/or drugs on a daily basis.
 Y-START recognizes the strengths and challenges of it’s families, and aims to work with parents, teachers and the community toward the common goal of raising healthy, confident, community caring children.